waggle-sensor/node-platforms/nvidia-nano/README.md

 ROOTFS file: ROOTFS/etc/modprobe.d/rtl8822bu.conf

 > Note: the modprobe conf files above disable the auto-power management (which is unstable)
-            exit 0
-            ```

-        2. Escape insert mode, save and quit file

-        3. Give execution permission to the file `chmod +x /etc/rc.local`

-14. Reboot and on startup run steps 11 & 12 again to see if the BME680 sensor is set up on boot

 ### Add 'waggle' hotspot support